 Environment Effects Statement (EES)

-Additional studies may also be required to satisfy national requirements under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC).
+We have also received a decision from the Commonwealth Minister for the Environment and Energy that the project will be a 'controlled action' under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC).
 View the EPBC referral.

-Your input will continue to be important, particularly if an EES is required.
-We will talk with you more around how you can participate if this is the chosen pathway.
+Your input will continue to be important, particularly now that an EES is required.
+We will talk with you more around how you can participate in the coming months.

 |2016||Early investigations and consultation on options|